SimonHFrost/jekyll_blog/_posts/2024-10-09-midjourney.md

 <div style="margin-bottom: 8px"/>
 <img src="/assets/midjourney/arrow/pavlova-arrow.jpg"/>

-## Step 1 - Determining a seed prompt
+## 1) Develop a consistent style seed prompt

-To ensure a consistent theme between images, you need consistent prompts.
-The easiest way to do this is… to get AI help you 😊.
-This is what I asked Claude:
+To ensure a consistent theme between images... you need consistent prompts.
+Crafting a prompt that's stylistically specific, yet general enough to represent your target items can be difficult if you don't have prompt engineering experience.
+That's where your favorite LLM (Claude, ChatGPT) can help!

 Input: